jamesclancy/SafeCardGame/README.md

 Refreshing the browser, nothing happens when I click play.

-The first thing I did was add a notification area to the page to see if their was an error message like:
+The first thing I did was add a notification area to the page to see if there was an error message like:

 ```
 let notificationArea (messages :Option<Notification list>) =